GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Evoker.md

 -----

 ##### Super Techniques
-Unless otherwise mentioned, all ranged attack from super techniques are considered within their optimal range.
+Unless otherwise mentioned, all ranged attacks from super techniques are considered within their optimal range.

+**Bold Blast**
+The user spends 2 ki as an action or reaction to hurl a ball of energy at a foe, inflicting a ki attack and an undamaging attack.
+If the undamaging attack succeeds, the foe is knocked by a number of feet equal to the user's remaining ki + [Body] bonus.

+**Burst Cannon**
+The user spends 2 ki to fire a ki blast against a foe, with its range doubled.
+On a successful attack, the foe is knocked back 1d2+1 yards.
+On a critical hit, the user may launch a standard ki blast against that foe as a reaction or use another super technique which can be used as a single as a reaction.

+**Busting Bolt**
+You are capable of producing a burst of energy which can be propelled at a foe using your ki, by spending a single ki point as an action.
+This is a ranged Ki attack.
+It has a total range extending a number of yards equal to your [Body] plus your [Fort].

+**Cruel Strike**
+The user spends 4 ki as an action or reaction to hurl a ball of energy at a foe, inflicting a ki attack and then perfom a movement.

+**Flash Step**
+The user spends any number of ki points as an action to move a number of yards in any direction equal to the ki spent +1.

+**Flashing Burst**
+The user spends 2 ki as an action to fire a brilliant beam of intense energy, inflicting a ki attack against a foe within a number of yards equal to the user's [Body] score + total ki remaining.
+If the attack is successful, the foe is also subject to a Radiant attack.
+The radiant attack gains a bonus equal to the user's remaining ki for the purpose of determining if it is a critical hit.

 **Great Thundrous Blast**
 The user spends 3 ki as an action to hurl a massive blast of ki at a foe within a number of yards equal to their [Body] + 25.
 Inflicts a ki attack against a foe with a 1d12 bonus for the purpose of determining if the attack is a critical hit.
 Anything within 2 yards of the impact point must succeed a [Body] save with a DV equal to the attack roll result or be knocked back a number of feet equal to the points of failure.

-**Burst Cannon**
-The user spends 2 ki to fire a ki blast against a foe, with its range doubled.
-On a successful hit, the for is knocked back 1d2+1 yards.
-On a critical hit, the user may launch a standard ki blast against that foe as a reaction.
+**Dragon Fist**
+The user spends 3 ki as an action to perform a movement and then inflict a melee ki attack against a foe within range.

 **Raging Volley**
 The user spends 6 ki as an action to perform a total of 8 ki attacks with a range of [Body] score + 15 yards.
 The attacks each have disadvantage.
 If an attack successfully harms a foe, each consecutive attack of the technique gains an instance of advantage.
 Once an attack fails to hit a foe this way, all instances of advantage are lost.

-**Busting Bolt**
-You are capable of producing a burst of energy which can be propelled at a foe using your ki, by spending a single ki point as an action.
-This is a ranged Ki attack.
-It has a total range extending a number of yards equal to your [Body] plus your [Fort].

-**Flash Cannon**
-The user spends 2 ki as an action to fire a brilliant beam of intense energy, inflicting a ki attack against a foe within a number of yards equal to the user's [Body] score + total ki remaining.
-If the attack hit, the foe is also subject to a Radiant attack.
-The radiant attack gains a bonus equal to the user's remaining ki for the purpose of determining if it is a critical hit.

-**Dragon Fist**
-The user spends 3 ki as an action to perform a movement and then inflict a melee ki attack against a foe.

-**Bold Blast**
+**Reject Assault**
-The user spends 2 ki as an action or reaction to hurl a ball of energy at a foe, inflicting a ki attack and an undamaging attack.
-If the undamaging attack succeeds, the foe is knocked by a number of feet equal to the user's remaining ki + [Body] bonus.
+The user spends 2 ki as a reaction to having an attack inflicted against them.
+Against that attack, their defense is equal to their remaining ki + their heroism.